YDK-Solutions/ydk/sdk/python/core/docsgen/api/providers/restconf_provider.rst

     :param port: (``int``) Device port used to access the restconf interface, the default value being 80
     :param encoding: (:py:class:`EncodingFormat<ydk.types.EncodingFormat>`) Type of encoding to be used for the payload, the default being :py:attr:`JSON<ydk.types.EncodingFormat.JSON>`

-    .. py:method:: get_root_schema()
+    .. py:method:: get_encoding()

-        Returns the :py:class:`RootSchemaNode<ydk.path.RootSchemaNode>` tree supported by this instance.
+        Returns the type of encoding supported by the service provider.

-        :return: A :py:class:`RootSchemaNode<ydk.path.RootSchemaNode>` instance or ``None`` if it such root schema could not be created.

-    .. py:method:: invoke(rpc)
+    .. py:method:: get_session()

-        Invokes or executes the given rpc and returns a :py:class:`DataNode<ydk.path.DataNode>` instance if the Rpc has an output modelled in YANG

-        :param rpc: (:py:class:`Rpc<ydk.path.Rpc>`) Targeted Rpc
+        Returns the instance of the :py:class:`NetconfSession<ydk.path.NetconfSession>` used to connect to the netconf server

-        :return: A :py:class:`Datanode<ydk.path.DataNode>` instance
+        :return: A :py:class:`NetconfSession<ydk.path.NetconfSession>` instance.